Kappa-Dev/KappaTools/README.md

 builds](https://tools.kappalanguage.org/nightly-builds/) of the master branch are built for these platforms by the continuous integration tools.

-If you want or need your own build, install [opam](https://opam.ocaml.org/doc/Install.html) (the OCaml package manager)  and initialize it (by issuing `opam init`) then simply type `opam pin add --dev KaSim`.
-This will compile all necessary dependencies as well as the current master branch of the git repository.
-Once that done, you'll also be able to `make all` from this directory too of course.
+If you want or need your own build,
+ - Install [opam](https://opam.ocaml.org/doc/Install.html) (the OCaml package manager)  and initialize it (by issuing `opam init`)
+ - In the source directory, type `opam pin add -n .` and validate
+ - Install all the dependencies by `opam install --deps-only kappa-agents`
+ - `make all`

-If you would like to get `WebSim` (the Kappa REST service server), type `opam install atdgen cohttp-lwt-unix`.
-Opam will recognize that you now have an optional dependency of KaSim with new capabilities and will recompile everything enabling them!
+If you would like to get `WebSim` (the Kappa REST service server), in addition of the previous steps: `opam install kappa-server`

 Nothing worked so far.
 Well, you're pretty much on your own...
 Kappa tools depend upon the OCaml native compiler version 4.03.0 or above as